inspire-1a03/intersession-2020-Talha2000/docs/index.md

 - Take a photo of you working or one of your circuits and upload it to the /docs/images/ folder of this repository.
 - Then, insert your photo into your document by modifying the markdown example that has been inserted below.
 -->
+### I was hoping to start working on the boards today.
+However, the first day of the module was more of an introduction to GitHub and webpages.
+As a computer science student, I basically use GitHub daily and have created multiple websites in the past.
+After reading the module outline, I was already expecting the content to be an introduction to GitHub and webpages, so I decided to just work ahead of the class.
+I took this module hoping to learn a lot about the hardware aspects as I already have a background in programming.
+I have used languages like Java, python and Haskell and learned how to use GitHub on a more advanced level in my previous year.
+Furthermore, I have always wanted to program the Arduino boards so I can use it on 3D printed models like small cars or robots.
+However, I have been so busy with schoolwork that I barely found time to teach myself these skills.
+As a result, I am excited to work on the Arduino boards because this module will be the start of putting my skills into the hardware side of things.
+My friends and I have talked about future projects and I hope to have many creative ideas by the end of the module that will need these skills to be used. ###
 <!--
 Inserting an image takes the form:
 ![image alt text](url/to/photo "Logo Title Text")